Albert0i/crud-mongodb/README.md

 ### II.
 Fundamentals
-The official documentation of NextJS is awesome.
-Instead of beating around brushes.
-Here it comes the ten commandments:
+The official documentation is awesome...
+Stop beating around the brushes.
+Let's come to the point:

 - NextJS, which is based on NodeJS and ReactJS, bears characteristic of both worlds.
 - By dint of [JSX](https://legacy.reactjs.org/docs/introducing-jsx.html) syntax, it evades utilization of [Template Engines](https://www.tutorialsteacher.com/nodejs/template-engines-for-nodejs) to produce the final HTML.